-Begin at your state insurance department’s website via NAIC.org.
+Start your search at your state insurance department’s website via NAIC.org.
 Most states have consumer guides with general advice on how to shop for policies and trim premiums, and some states have a pricing report or rate-comparison table.
-Find the driver profile that is most like you, and choose the six or so companies with the lowest prices, says Bob Hunter, director of insurance for the Consumer Federation of America, who follows this method himself when reshopping his auto coverage.
-Before you start calling insurers, look up the complaint ratio for each company (see step 3) and discard the two with the highest complaint ratios.
-Call the remaining four, and request quotes for identical coverage.
+Before you start calling insurers, look up the complaint ratio for each company you're interested in and avoid insurers with the highest complaint ratios.

-Cover your bases by comparing rates from insurers at Insurance.com or at InsuranceQuotes.
-Enter a few details about yourself and your car into the search tool and you’ll receive two to five quotes online or from the insurance companies via phone or e-mail.
+You can save by comparing rates from insurers at Insurance.com or at InsuranceQuotes.
+Enter a few details about yourself and your car into the search tool and you’ll receive two to five quotes online or from the insurance companies via phone or email.
 If you are eligible for a USAA policy because you or a relative has served in the military, you may need to look up its policies separately, says Hunter.
 For some companies, such as Allstate and State Farm, it may be better to work with a local agent, which you can find through their websites.